Mediterranean dry woodlands and steppe: Climate

 The climate of the region is arid and annual rainfall is between 100 and 300 mm.
 The rainfall occurs mainly during the winter months, normally as intermittent storms.
 It can get as cold as 0°C during the winter and temperatures can climb to 40 °C during the summer months, the mean annual temperature is around 18 °C.

 Settlement

 The human population of these regions is low, settled agriculture is only viable in valleys where there is a supply of water, such as dayas, depressions with good quality soil, and the beds of wadis.
 In these areas it is possible to cultivate fodder and food crops.
 Such agriculture may not be possible every year and thus farmers shift to follow the rainfall.
-Pupulation densities are low and most of the population is somewhat nomadic, however, there are some permanent settlements in coastal towns where the main economic activity is fishing.
+Population densities are low and most of the population is somewhat nomadic, however, there are some permanent settlements in coastal towns where the main economic activity is fishing.